wechaty/docusaurus/docusaurus/docs/api/wechaty-message.md

 ### message.type\(\) ⇒ `MessageType`

-* The method gets the type of the  wechat message
-* The different method type supported are listed below
+The method gets the type of the  wechat message.The different method type supported are listed below:

 | Message Type           |
 |------------------------|